Wanting to learn Arabic is a great initiative, but you have to know where to start.

 For beginners and self-taught learners, this book is very well designed.

-Divided into chapters and themes, it ends with a series of exercises at the end of the volume.
+Divided into chapters and themes, it ends with a series of exercises at the end of the volume for each of the Arabic lessons.

 This book has a simple and effective method to learn to read in Arabic as well as speak the language.